roman-corgi/corgisim/README.md

 it means that the program cannot locate roman_preflight_compact.py and/or roman_preflight.py.
 The error is described in page two of roman_preflight_proper_public_v2.0.pdf. roman_preflight_compact.py and roman_preflight.py need to be copied in the same directory as the script you are trying to run (i.e. /corgisim/test/ if you are trying to run a test, corgisim/examples/if you are trying to run an example)

+### Stale branches
+A branch is marked as stale after 90 days.
+At that point, a comment is made on the last commit and the author is notified.
+If nothing is done, the branch is removed after 7 more days.

 ### Documentation
 The automatic documentation is available at https://corgisim.readthedocs.io/en/latest/